jimmyyentran/SQAAS_Toolkit/README.md

 ### Running

-If you are using windows just click double click the .exe file
+If you are using windows just double click the .exe file

 ### For Developers